 The pack has a main compartment and two exterior zippered pockets.
 The two exterior pockets are well-designed and provide good access to essentials.

 In terms of hiking, this pack is not well-suited at all.
-There is no padding or venting on either the straps or back.
-While you can hike with a couple of water bottles, you would need to be conscious of how you set the pack down every-time to ensure the bottles don’t fall out.
+There is no padding or venting on either the straps or the back.
+While you can hike with a couple of water bottles, you would need to be conscious of how you set the pack down every time to ensure the bottles don’t fall out.